Bats as Pets

 Someone takes you captive, you don’t know why.
 You don’t speak their language and you are powerless to escape.
 You have no idea what they want of you, and you are terrified.
 Your captor locks you into a bathroom.
 This bathroom has a window covered with a shade, but you are not allowed to open it to get fresh air, or even look outside.
 There is a sink, but only your captor knows how to turn the water on.
 There is a toilet where you can eliminate, but only your captor decides when it should be flushed.
 You get the same thing to eat day after day after day after day.
 When you don’t feel good no one knows how to help, so you suffer in pain.
 There are no pictures on the walls, no TV, no computer, no phones, and no friends.
 You have absolutely nothing whatsoever to help you pass the endless days and nights.
 If you are lucky you might have a companion, but otherwise you are completely alone, and this is where you will spend every single day for the rest of your natural life.

-This is what a wild animal feels when we take it into captivity.
+This is what a bat feels when we take it into captivity.
 It has lost all control of its world.
-As captors, we control everything about that animals’ daily life.
-What it eats, when it gets fresh water, when its cage is cleaned, whether or not it gets fresh air, has companions, and whether or not it has enrichment to brighten its caged life.
+As captors, we control everything about its daily life.
+What it eats, when it gets fresh water, when its enclosure is cleaned, whether or not it gets fresh air, has companions, and whether or not it has enrichment to brighten its caged life.

 Additionally, bats are protected by law at many levels.
-Regulations govern the taking of bats from the wild, and any exchange between individuals or organizations.
-The transfer of bats is carefully regulated by the CDC.
-USDA permits from the Animal Health Inspection Service are required, and special permitting regulations now apply at the state level.
-Interstate laws also prohibit transport of these animals without special authority.
-To keep bats in captivity one must have the necessary state and local permits for native wildlife.
-Bats cannot be transported within the USA without a CDC permit.
-And even then, bats can only be transferred to an institution that is bona fide sanctuary, zoological or scientific organization or registered establishments that have approved facilities and/or certified education programs.
+Regulations govern the taking of bats from the wild, and the transfer of bats is carefully regulated by the state and federal governments.
+USDA permits from the Animal Health Inspection Service are often required, special permitting regulations can apply at the state level, and interstate laws prohibit transport of these animals without special authority.

 Please note: If you already have a “pet bat” and want to better its life by placing it into a sanctuary, please contact us at [email protected] We will be happy to help, no questions asked.